Flu Vaccine Information

-We are offering the flu vaccine to people ages 6 months and older at sites throughout northwest Wisconsin.
-You may call a number below to schedule an appointment to get a vaccination.
+We are offering the flu vaccine to people ages 6 months and older in Menomonie and other locations throughout northwest Wisconsin.
+You may call a number below to schedule an appointment to get a vaccination:

 - Barron: 1222 E. Woodland Ave., 715-537-6747

 - Bloomer: 1501 Thompson St.,715-568-2000

 - Chippewa Falls: 611 First Ave.,715-720-4400

 - Eau Claire: 733 W. Clairemont Ave. or 1400 Bellinger St., call your primary care provider’s office or 715-464-7468; Walk-ins are welcome at Express Care, South Point Shopping Center, 2839 Mall Drive, Suite 5, or schedule an influenza vaccine appointment through the patient portal.

 - Glenwood City: 219 E. Oak St., 715-265-7321

 - Rice Lake: 331 S. Main St., 715-537-6747